-There are several types of bus services: route bus, highway bus, limousine bus, and more.
-Let's take a look at how to get on and off, how to pay the fare for each bus service, and at basic rules concerning buses.
+There are several types of bus services: route buses (which go within cities or towns), highway buses (which often go between large cities), limousine bus (which connect an air/sea port and major bus or train station), and more.
+Let's take a look at the basics of how to get on and off, how to pay the fare for each bus service, and at some key tips concerning buses.

-How to get on and off a route bus may vary depending on the route but there are two major ways to get on a bus.
+How to get on and off a route bus may vary depending on the route but there are two major ways to board a bus.

 The Toei bus service operates in Tokyo's 23 wards and the Tama district.
 In Tokyo's wards, you get on from the front door and put the exact fare in the fare box.
 In other areas, you get on from the rear door and pay your fare when you get off.

 Other Route Buses